AC 590 Internship in Accounting Practice (1 credit)

 This course examines the professional standards and attributes required to work in the internal auditing profession.
 The course emphasizes governance, risk and control practices; as well as core internal audit competencies of communication, collaboration, and critical thinking.
 Through readings, case studies, and practitioner interaction students will learn to plan and conduct internal audit projects including operational, consulting, and integrated audit engagements; and to report the results of those projects.
 Additional topics will include application of appropriate information technology as part of the audit process, including exploration of analytical techniques using current software.
 Provides a foundation for the Certified Internal Auditor exam.

 Pre-Req: None Not open to students who have taken TX 601 or are required to take TX601.

 This course examines individuals, C corporations, S corporations, and partnerships as taxable entities.
 Topics include the philosophy of taxation, income determination, deductions and credits, acquisition and disposition of property, and related gains and losses.
 Additional topics, including distribution from and liquidation of business entities, tax planning and tax research, may be covered.

 AC 753 Tax Factors in Business Decisions (3 credits)

-This course examines the effect of taxation on business decisions and accounting policies.
+This course examines the effect of taxation on business decisions.
 Topics include choice of business entity, valuation of assets and related cost recovery methods, and compensation issues related to equity-holders and employees.
+The course focuses on a life-cycle approach to various tax entities.
 Tax planning and tax research will be integrated into all topics.